-If your dog suffers from puppy separation anxiety you'll likely to come home to any number of "surprises".
-Chewing, soiling, scratching and digging at doors are all common behaviors so is howling and barking.
+If your dog suffers from puppy separation anxiety you'll likely come home to any number of "surprises".
+Chewing, soiling, scratching and digging at doors are all common behaviors, so is howling and barking.

 The first few will be obvious to you on your return but the last two (howling and barking) will probably be pointed out to you by your neighbors!

 I know it may be difficult to see past the destruction, but just remember that a) your fur baby isn't doing this on purpose, and b) she can't help it.
 Luckily, there is plenty you can do to help though.

 Puppy separation anxiety is caused by the stress and boredom your pup feels being left on his own.
 Address this, and you'll go a long way to solving the problem.

 Dogs with separation anxiety usually were never "taught" to be alone as puppies.
 They were either left for too long too early, or, were never left at all as puppies.
 Dogs are social animals, so most dogs dislike being left alone to some degree, but it is definitely possible to train your puppy to be "good" while you are gone.